 Above, FOB Shangri La, running CW contacts on 40 meters, here working WA6RND down in Orange CA. 350 miles.
 The dark wire in the foreground is the feed line for the dipole.
 The yellow wire runs off to the generator.
 The separate receiver antenna wire runs up into the tree.

-This weeks’ mission: Establish surveillance of the Sonora Pass (distance) from an OP at Forward Operating Base Shangri La.
+This weeks’ mission: establish Road Watch surveillance of the Sonora Pass (distance) from an OP at Forward Operating Base Shangri La.
 Detect, track and report suspicious wildlife, BigFoot or alien activity.
 Primary Guard frequency: 7050 Kc.

-Above – Alex setting up a PRC-74 dipole antenna for the GRC-109 on 40 meters.
-Although not designed for the GRC-109, a dipole is a dipole and this PRC-74 antenna makes a useful addition to the kit.
+Above – The Assistant Radioman setting up a PRC-74 dipole antenna for the GRC-109 on 40 meters.
+Although not designed for the GRC-109, a dipole is a dipole and this PRC-74 antenna makes a useful addition to the kit – and they are of the same era.
 A big advantage to using a balanced antenna like a dipole is there is no need to ground the transmitter, either with a stake or ground radial array.
 Perfect for “shoot and scoot” Ops.
 Not so with a long wire, vertical, inverted “L” or most “antennas of opportunity”.

 Above: The PU-181/PGC-1 generator powered the GRC-109.
 This is a 2-stroke, 300 watt generator strapped for 120 VAC.
 It can also be set up for 240 VAC if needed.
 Weight: 56 pounds.
 It will run a long weekend of field ops on a tank of gas mix.
 Well suppressed, it starts on the first pull, every time.
 Even at this 8100 foot elevation.
 A little noisy, a little smokey, a little heavy, a lotta reliability.
 It still has the original Korean War vintage spark plug installed.
 You don’t get rugged reliability like this with modern consumer-grade junk.

-Above – Alex is tuning the transmitter.
+Above – The team’s Assistant Radio Operator tuning the transmitter.
 Note the separate receiver wire antenna heading up into the trees.

 Above: I love the sound of CW in the mountains!
 We are even that much closer to the ionosphere.